Aspects of holographic Langevin diffusion in the presence of anisotropic magnetic field: Introduction

-In this work, we will study LGV-coefficients with the magnetic branes model to present our findings.
-Besides the confirmation of some conventional conclusions found before, we will conduct an in-depth investigation about heavy quark diffusion with LGV-coefficients in the presence of a uniform magnetic field with holography.
-We also want to study the heavy quark diffusion in an anisotropic background with a uniform magnetic field~$\mathcal{B}$.
-The relations between LGV-coefficients in an anisotropic background also is an important motivation for this work.
-Also, we hope our study could shed light on to transport and hydrodynamic Monte Carlo simulation of HICs.
+In this work, we choose to study LGV-coefficients within the widely studied magnetic branes model~\cite{DHoker:2009mmn,DHoker:2012rlj,DHoker:2010onp} to present our findings.
+The authors of \cite{Finazzo:2016mhm} first computed LGV-coefficients for the magnetic branes model and discovered several interesting properties of these coefficients.
+In addition to confirming some conventional conclusions previously reported in \cite{Finazzo:2016mhm}, we conduct an in-depth investigation of heavy quark diffusion using LGV-coefficients in the presence of a uniform magnetic field, employing the same strategies.
+We also aim to study heavy quark diffusion in an anisotropic background induced by a uniform magnetic field~$\mathcal{B}$, and the relationships between LGV-coefficients in an anisotropic background are another important motivation for this work.
+Furthermore, we hope that our study can provide insights into transport simulations of hard probes in HIC.

 This paper is organized as follows.
 In the next section section~\ref{sec2}, we will review the magnetic branes model and also the main procedures to deduce LGV-coefficients within the membrane paradigm.
 We discuss all five LGV-coefficients and study the influences to relativistic LGV-coefficients from a uniform magnetic field at the different setups in section~\ref{sec3}.
 In section~\ref{sec4}, we give parameterized expressions to all five LGV-coefficients in the case of a strong magnetic field limit~$B\gg T$.
 The last part~\ref{sec5} is devoted to a short summary.